trailofbits/testing-handbook/content/docs/languages/rust/40-supply-chain-analysis.md

 This checks if dependencies were audited by a "trusted party" rust-crate-audits - collection of Google's audits
  Run cargo-crev
-This is a distrubuted core-review platform
+This is a distributed core-review platform
  Run cargo-deny
 Cargo plugin for linting your dependencies